JinmingZhuang/Paper_record/README.md

 #### Content:
 1) Built an easy-to-use compile flow from Halide to FPGA.<br>
 2) Use HeteroCL as IR, SODA, PolySA and Merlin Compiler as backend.<br>
 3) Made some extensions on Halide Schedules.
-(Based on schedule, Halide will generate IR directly.
-However, in HeteroCL some schedules are needed to generate HLS code, eg.unroll,parallel)<br>
+Based on schedule, Halide will generate IR directly.
+However, to generate efficient accelerators on FPGA, some schedules  should be used in HeteroCL level, thus extensions  are needed.<br>
 #### Experiment:
 1) Platform: CPU: Xeon 2680v4 x2, 28 cores, 14nm, f=2.4GHz; Xilinx Vu9P: 16nm, f=250MHz; Xilinx ZYNQ7020.<br>
 2) Benchmark: Harris, Gaussian, GEMM, K-Means et.cl<br>